daniel a rios

 Well, because I discovered I have an intuitive understanding of program design, and am not afraid to explore the way hardware and software are developed.

-More and more, I found I was relying on the command line without fully understanding it.
+In my career, I found I was relying more and more on the command line to complete tasks, but did not fully understand what I was doing.
 While trying to improve my skills, I stumbled upon Python.
 I simultaneously discovered that computer programs did not have to look ugly, covered with semicolons and braces, and that I loved the syntax and elegance of high-level languages.

 So you're a self-taught programmer, then?